 Your CTP insurance provider and car insurer will assess the accident to see who was at fault and if you were taking the necessary safety precautions in order to determine if your claim can be substantiated.
 Once the assessment has been completed you will also need to prove the validity of your claim by providing supporting documents to your insurance provider.

 - Financial records of the rehabilitation and medical attention you received.

-- A medical report right after the accident that describes your injuries in detail, the immediate treatment you received, the prescribed treatment going forward and a detailed update on all subsequent visits to your physician.
+- A medical report shortly after the accident that describes your injuries in detail, the immediate treatment you received, the prescribed treatment going forward and a detailed update on all subsequent visits to your physician.

 - If necessary, police declarations that were lodged by all the parties that were part of the accident.

 - Evidence in the form of financial records that show a decline in income or reports on your inability to do your job effectively, whether it’s only temporarily or permanently.

 - Records that deem future medical assistance necessary.

 - Psychological assessments affirming a stress-induced disorder as a direct result of the accident.

 Costs You Can Claim From A CTP Insurer

 Your CTP insurer does not cover you against material losses like damage to your vehicle, theft or legal liability.
 However, they do cover the individual when it comes to things like rehabilitation, medical costs and compensation if you are unable to work.